CosmicQ/CloudformationTemplates/README.md

     - Submits metrics to cloudwatch
     - Creates a host file based on running instances
     - Performs security updates, but not kernel updates

+- Generic Instance
+  This is just a generic instance with no autoscaling that launches in a private subnet

+- Docker Cluster
+  This is an autoscaling cluster for ECS.